Saartje87/pbjs-0.6/docs/PB-$.md

 ### parent

-Returns the parent node of the first element in the collection.
+Returns the parent node of the first element in the set.

 ###### Signature
 ```javascript